apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 When the Job is committed, the Job Manager reads the lists of pending writes from its HDFS Job destination directory and completes those uploads.

-Cancelling a task is straightforward: the local directory is deleted with its staged data.
-Cancelling a job is achieved by reading in the lists of pending writes from the HDFS job attempt directory, and aborting those uploads.
+Canceling a task is straightforward: the local directory is deleted with its staged data.
+Canceling a job is achieved by reading in the lists of pending writes from the HDFS job attempt directory, and aborting those uploads.
 For extra safety, all outstanding multipart writes to the destination directory are aborted.